New York Nursing Home Abuse Lawyer

 If the abuse victim is still living and mentally competent to do so, they can file a nursing home abuse lawsuit in New York.
 If not, their legal representative may file on their behalf.
 You must already have the appropriate designation to file.

 It’s essential to get started as soon as possible so that you can file within the applicable statute of limitations, which varies depending on the case type.
-Cases involving negligence fall under the category of personal injury, which means the plaintiff has three years from the date of the incident to file a lawsuit.
+Cases involving negligence fall under the category of personal injury, meaning the plaintiff has three years from the date of the incident to file a lawsuit.
 Assault cases may carry a statute of limitations as short as one year, while medical malpractice claims typically have a 2.5-year deadline.

 Get Legal Help With a New York Nursing Home Abuse Attorney